Oluoladio/aws-account-governance/README.md

 Questions or Suggestions?

-If you found this helpful, consider sharing it with your network to spread awareness about the importance of secure AWS account governance.
+If you found this helpful, could you share it with your network to spread awareness about the importance of secure AWS account governance.

 Thank you!

----